-- 1. What is the purpose of demonstrating a demo flight in a drone simulator? - (a) To obtain a pilot's license - (b) To practice drone flying in a safe and controlled environment - (c) To perform aerial photography
+1. What is the purpose of demonstrating a demo flight in a drone simulator?

+- a) To obtain a pilot's license

+- b) To practice drone flying in a safe and controlled environment

+- c) To perform aerial photography

-- (d) To simulate real-life drone races
+- d) To simulate real-life drone races

 - 2. What is the first step before conducting a demo flight in a drone simulator?

-- (a) Choose the drone model to fly
+- a) Choose the drone model to fly

-- (b) Check the weather conditions
+- b) Check the weather conditions

-- (c) Connect the transmitter to the drone
+- c) Connect the transmitter to the drone

-- (d) File a flight plan with authorities
+- d) File a flight plan with authorities

-- 3. What aspect of drone flying is typically practiced during a demo flight of a simulator?
+- 3. What aspect of drone flying is typically practiced during a demo flight in a simulator?

-(a) Taking aerial photographs
+- a) Taking aerial photographs

-(b) Advanced aerial manoeuvres
+- b) Advanced aerial manoeuvres

-(c) Safe take-off and landing
+- c) Safe take-off and landing

-(d) Flying in restricted airspace
+- d) Flying in restricted airspace

-- 4. What is the primary advantage of using a drone simulator for demo flights? - (a) It allows you to fly drones without any restrictions - (b) It provides a realistic experience of flying areal drone - (c) It is more affordable than flying real drones - PSSCIVE Draft Study Water (d) It requires less practice and skill development
+- 4. What is the primary advantage of using a drone simulator for demo flights?

+- a) It allows you to fly drones without any restrictions

+- b) It provides a realistic experience of flying a real drone

+- c) It is more affordable than flying real drones

+- d) It requires less practice and skill development r RSCNF